gaehlerm/SoftwareEngineering/README.md

     return a + b
 ```

-Trust me, I've seen similar comments before.
+I've seen similar comments before.
 Apparently, the programmer thought it was a good idea to write this comment.

 I do not share this opinion.
 In my opinion, this is a useless boilerplate comment.
 Read the function name.
 It precisely explains the function's purpose.
 If you are unsure, refer to the implementation.
 This is precisely what distinguishes good code.
 When you read a function name, you know what it does.
 Good code is self-documenting.
 There is barely any need for additional comments.
 This comment is a violation of the SRP.
 It's a redundant explanation of the code's functionality.